Skip to navigation Skip to content

 3

-Note: if several students from the same community are required to undertake interviews or selection procedures, it may be more cost-effective to have a representative from the education provider travel to the community to conduct the activity.
+If several students from the same community are required to undertake interviews or selection procedures, it may be more cost effective to have a representative from the institution travel to the community to conduct the activity.
 See Non-student travellers for ABSTUDY for further details.

 To check return trips taken: